 Give students an opportunity to anonymously share aspects of their identity or experiences that they wrote on their iceberg diagrams by asking them to write their responses on a piece of paper, which you can collect and rewrite on the board.
 Some students may wish to keep their responses entirely confidential, and no one should be required to share.

-Remote Learning Note: Ask students to complete their Iceberg Diagram at the same time as they respond to the journal prompts in the previous activity.
-Then, ask students to share their reflections in response to both activities, either during a synchronous session or asynchronously in an online discussion forum.
-You can give students the opportunity to share aspects of their Iceberg Diagram responses with you before your discussion through email or private message, which you can then share anonymously with the class.
+Remote Learning Note: You can give students the opportunity to share aspects of their Iceberg Diagram responses with you through a private message, which you can then share anonymously with the class.

-Before discussing policing more deeply with your students, it is important to revisit your classroom contract, or create one if you have not done so already.
+Before discussing policing and the legacy of racial injustice more deeply with your students, it is important to revisit your classroom contract, or create one if you have not done so already.
 You can use our Contracting teaching strategy to co-create class norms with your students.

 Review the norms in your contract with your students.
 Then, ask them:

-Remote Learning Note: If you are teaching remotely, use our strategy Contracting for Remote Learning to help you create two contracts with your classes, one for in-person learning and one for remote learning.
-In addition to the discussion questions above, ask your students:
+Remote Learning Note: If you are teaching remotely, use our strategy Contracting for Remote Learning, and in addition to the discussion questions above, ask your students: